 And my God will meet all your needs according to the riches of his glory in Christ Jesus.

 God knows what is best for us, separating our true needs from our worldly wants.
 Marketers are often expected to cater to consumer wants and turn them into needs in consumers’ minds.
+Consider the questions below on how we can be Christian marketers.

 Why is “turning wants into needs” not always the prudent course for Christian marketers?